andreashagntum/CTLRP_Instances/README.md

-his repository contains several sets of test instances for the Covering Tour Location Problem.
+This repository contains several sets of test instances for the Covering Tour Location Problem.
 These instances are based on well-known Location Routing Problem benchmark instances and are extended by information on customer positions and coverings.
 All baseline LRP instances can be found at https://claudio.contardo.org/datasets-source-code/
 Each folder contains a separate readme file with additional information.